 Depersonalization - The Questions ARE The Condition

 During my recovery from depersonalization, one of the single most important rules I discovered was this: In order to recover from DP, you absolutely MUST stop researching it.
-With that in mind, I carefully wrote and structured the DP Manual so that it goes through everything you need to know about the condition and exactly how to recover from it.
-So after it's been read, no more research is necessary!
+But sometimes that's not as easy as it sounds...

-When the DP Manual was first published ten years ago, from time to time I'd receive an email from someone who had read through the book, was seeing great progress, but had ‘one more question’ or wanted ‘some more tips’ on DP recovery.
-The questions / tips requested were invariably already covered in the book (or the free articles section).
+But occasionally I'd receive an email from someone who had read through the book, was seeing great progress, but had ‘one more question’ or wanted ‘some more tips’ on DP recovery.

 For a while I was confused as to why the information didn’t seem to be getting through.
-Was I phrasing it badly?
+Was I explaining it badly?
+Phrasing it incorrectly?
 Why were some people looking for the same instructions over and over again?

 And then I realized something: